wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 We run experiments using different <strong>types of machines</strong> offering different amounts of RAM, CPU, and other resources on <strong>each individual</strong> machine -- <strong>scaling up and down</strong> to find the <strong>lowest cost</strong> machine type which can handle spike level loads but at acceptable levels of <strong>quality</strong>.

+>>> PROTIP: The smallest server type may not work.
+Peter Wayner conducted a <a target="_blank" href="https://www.infoworld.com/article/2613784/benchmarking-amazon-ec2--the-wacky-world-of-cloud-performance.html
+">cloud benchmarking exercise on AWS in 2013</a> using the <a target="_blank" href="https://github.com/dacapobench">open-source</a> Java-based <a target="_blank" href="http://dacapobench.org/">DaCapo benchmark suite</a>.
+He found that the least expensive virtual server type AWS provides, <strong>T1 Micro ran eight to 10 times slower than the M1 Medium</strong>, with more variability, and often failed to complete a task and thus not "enterprise worthy".
+<<<

 To avoid overloading machines, which causes poor performance, we may have to scale up to a more powerful machine so there is enough  <strong>headroom</strong> to grow load while additional instances are getting prepared.

 This spike level of load is also where additional instances are <strong>un-instantiated</strong>.